 You have now experienced how easy it is to (re-)obtain shared data with DataLad.
-But beyond only sharing the data in the dataset, when sharing or installing a DataLad dataset, all copies also include the datasets history.
+But beyond sharing only the data in the dataset, when sharing or installing a DataLad dataset, all copies also include the dataset's history.

 For example, we can find out who created the dataset in the first place (the output shows an excerpt of git log --reverse, which displays the history from first to most recent commit):